 While on suspension, the employee is required to be available during normal hours of work in the event that the council needs to make contact.
 The employee must not contact or attempt to contact or influence anyone connected with the investigation in any way or to discuss this matter with any other employee or councillor.

 The employee must not attend work.
-The council will make arrangements for the employee to access any information or documents required to respond to any allegations.
+The council will make arrangements for the employee to access any information or documents required to respond to any allegations.(what about the council’s computer etc. so that normal business can continue?)

 Examples of unsatisfactory work performance